juweins/Time-Series-Forecasting-Using-Recurrent-Neural-Networks/README.md

 # Time-Series-Forecasting-Using-Recurrent-Neural-Networks

 This Repository contains the generic notebooks for the experimental part of my Bachelors Thesis.
+Feel free to explore its content!

+- Folder Models: contains the various, generic notebooks used for the experiment.
+- Folder Data: contains the two datasets used for the experiment.

+The metrics of the individual models were collected in Experiment Results spreadsheet.